HaoLi111/LinuxMLTroubleshoot/README.md

 I made a thorough video in:

-[Part 1: direct install vs venv, vs conda, vs docker, vs I give up and use Colab, and some practical OS and hardware compatibilities and restrictions, and what to choose in some cases,](https://youtu.be/VzluixBnXb0)
+[Part 1: direct install vs venv, vs conda, vs docker, vs I give up and use Colab, and some practical OS and hardware compatibilities and restrictions and what to choose in some cases][https://youtu.be/VzluixBnXb0]

 Note 1-3